-- 1. The Group has in place written, well documented and detailed procedures for the implementation and monitoring of this policy and the policy is effectively communicated to all relevant staff to mitigate any resulting compliance risks.
+- 1. The Group must have in place written, well documented and detailed procedures for the implementation and monitoring of this policy and the policy shall effectively be communicated to all relevant staff to mitigate any resulting compliance risks.
 The procedure also acts as an internal alert and: - a.
 Provides guidance as to the necessary information to help examine/assess a case. - b.
-Ensures that the potential or actual breaches raised are assessed and escalated in a timely manner. - c.
+Ensures that the potential or actual breaches raised are assessed and escalated in a timely manner.

+- c.
 Ensures the tracking of the outcome and monitoring of mitigation actions. - d.
 Ensures appropriate record keeping. - 2.
 Systems and processes must be adjusted accordingly, and staff must be adequately trained to support effective implementation and monitoring processes of the policy.

-APPENDIX 1-A - List of countries which are subject to sanctions on specific products / services, or Sectoral Sanctions on specific industries and specific types of transactions by OFAC, UK, EU, and UN
+APPENDIX 1-A - List of countries which are subject to General Sanctions on specific products / services, or Sectoral Sanctions on specific industries and specific types of transactions by OFAC, UK, EU, and UN

 Treatment of sanctioned entities or transactions subject to sanctions relating to the following countries must be in accordance with specific instructions issued by the relevant Regulation.
+Countries with List-Based Sanctions Programs: